-Do you have dental insurance?
-If you do, you could be overspending on the insurance.
-There are other, affordable options that can help you save money on dental costs.
+Are you trying to decide if dental insurance is right for you?
+While we find that dental insurance is a great choice to protect your teeth long-term, it does come with some drawbacks for some people.
+There are other options.
 One popular option is a discount dental plan.
 Never heard of a discount dental plan?
 In this article, we discuss the 8 reasons why a discount dental plan is better than dental insurance.

 It’s a fact.
 Many Americans don’t have dental insurance.
 According to the National Association of Dental Plans, 74 million Americans do not have dental insurance.
 The reasons are many, but the main reason is the cost is too high versus the benefit derived.
 Other reasons include not having a dentist in the network.

 That 74 million number has decreased in recent years, thanks in part to the ACA; however, those people age 65 and over increased.
 Why?

 Easy.
 Medicare traditionally does not cover dental services (vision and hearing, too).
 Some plans may cover cleanings and preventative care.
 Basic or major services such as fillings and bridges aren’t covered.
 Seniors aren’t necessarily aware of this.
 Then, when they need dental care, dental insurance coverage becomes limited.